 Sundance Film Festival

 Sundance Institute organized ‘The Sundance Film Festival’ every year.
-It observed each January in Park City, Utah, Salt Lake City and at the Sundance Resort.
+It observed each January in Park City, Utah, Salt Lake City, and at the Sundance Resort.
 This annual program is the largest independent film festival in the United States.
-It includes competitive categories such as, documentary dramatic film, feature film and short film.
+It includes competitive categories such as documentary dramatic film, feature film, and short film.
 In this festival, judges give awards in competition categories as well for showcasing new films.
 To see details about it, you can visit my previous written article.
 Click here.

 International Film Festival Rotterdam

-The International Film Festival Rotterdam, an annual film festival that held at the end of January in various locations in Rotterdam, the Netherlands.
+The International Film Festival Rotterdam, an annual film festival held at the end of January in various locations in Rotterdam, the Netherlands.
 Since its foundation in 1972, it has maintained a focus on independent and experimental filmmaking by showcasing emerging talents and established auteurs.

-Besides major big movie events, there are some mini major film events as well.
+Besides major big movie events, there are some mini-major film events as well.
 They are notified below:

 South by Southwest

-This film festival features provocative dramas, documentaries, comedies, genre standouts and more.
+This film festival features provocative dramas, documentaries, comedies, genre standouts, and more.
 This event has become known for the high caliber and diversity of films presented and for its smart, enthusiastic audiences.
-It takes place every year on mid-March in Austin, Texas, United States.
+It takes place every year in mid-March in Austin, Texas, United States.
 It began in 1987 and has continued to grow in both scope and size every year.
 In 2017, the conference lasted for 10 days with the interactive track lasting for five days, music for seven days, and film for nine days.

 The Locarno Film Festival is an annual movie event held every August in Locarno, Switzerland.
 Founded in 1946.
-It is one of the longest-running film festivals, and is also known for being a prestigious platform for art house films.
+It is one of the longest-running film festivals and is also known for being a prestigious platform for art house films.

 The San Sebastián International Film Festival is an annual FIAPF A category movie event.
 It takes place in the Spanish city of Donostia-San Sebastián in September, in the Basque Country.
-Since its creation in 1953 it has established itself as one of the 14 “A” category competitive festivals accredited by the FIAPF, of which it has one of the lowest budgets.
-It has hosted several important events of the history of cinema.
+Since its creation in 1953, it has established itself as one of the 14 “A” category competitive festivals accredited by the FIAPF, of which it has one of the lowest budgets.
+It has hosted several important events in the history of cinema.